SoftHu/tos_avg/En/heart_4_6_2_1to5.md

 You foxes, so serious and boring.

-I just came to see if you found anything…
+I just came to see if you found anything...
-Soft moss, shiny rocks, transformation scrolls…] 1766404837524292 -->|No, our fight was real.
+Soft moss, shiny rocks, transformation scrolls...]
+1766404837524292 -->|No, our fight was real.
 And you really lost.  |1766405006141257[<b>Speaker 👉 Anji:</b>

 You foxes, so serious and boring.

-I just came to see if you found anything…
+I just came to see if you found anything...
-Soft moss, shiny rocks, transformation scrolls…] 1766405006141257 -->1766405035471690{ }
+Soft moss, shiny rocks, transformation scrolls...]
+1766405006141257 -->1766405035471690{ }
 1766405035471690 -->|So you're hunting Inari's scroll. |1766406367476233[<b>Speaker 👉 Anji:</b>